 …is being able to see and let others see the extraordinary within the ordinary.

 Since the first square pictures I took in the 1980s with my Instamatic 100 it still gives me pause and great joy as an artist when I managed to capture what I perceived as special and beautiful in a person or an object.

 What has changed is that nowadays, I aim to introduce that specific element of pause I feel myself into my images.
 By carefully controlling the context in which I set my subjects, my work focuses on the recontextualisation of people and objects through decontextualisation.
-Thus, my work focuses on the recontextualisation of people and objects through decontextualisation.
 The everyday objects, humans and work situations that are presented in such a way allow for a change in perception: something or someone that might be taken for granted and primarily seen as a means to an end gains a certain amount of agency in becoming the center of attention for and in itself – and, ultimately, it might also raise questions about the mode of consumerism and perception prevalent in our society.